-This Management's Discussion and Analysis may contain statements relating to strategies used by iA Financial Group or statements that are predictive in nature, that depend upon or refer to future events or conditions, or that include words such as "may", "will", "could", "should", "would", "suspect", "expect", "anticipate", "intend", "plan", "believe", "estimate", and "continue" (or the negative thereof), as well as words such as "objective", "goal", "guidance", "outlook" and "forecast", or other similar words or expressions.
+This document may contain statements relating to strategies used by iA Financial Group or statements that are predictive in nature, that depend upon or refer to future events or conditions, or that include words such as "may", "will", "could", "should", "would", "suspect", "expect", "anticipate", "intend", "plan", "believe", "estimate", and "continue" (or the negative thereof), as well as words such as "objective", "goal", "guidance", "outlook" and "forecast", or other similar words or expressions.
 Such statements constitute forward-looking statements within the meaning of securities laws.
-In this document, forward-looking statements include, but are not limited to, information concerning possible or assumed future operating results.
-These statements are not historical facts; they represent only expectations, estimates and projections regarding future events and are subject to change.
+In this document, forward-looking statements are not historical facts; they represent only expectations, estimates and projections regarding future events and are subject to change.